October 9, 2012

 She is widely published, has served on numerous health policy bodies and committees, has been a major speaker at many important health conferences and other forums, and has been the principal investigator on numerous grants from federal and state agencies and foundations.
 She received her Bachelor’s degree from New England College, her M.P.A. from NYU’s Wagner School, and her Doctor of Public Health degree from Columbia University.

 Founded in 1831, NYU is one of the world’s foremost research universities and is a member of the selective Association of American Universities.
 The first Global Network University, NYU has degree-granting university campuses in New York and Abu Dhabi, and has announced a third in Shanghai; has a dozen other global academic sites, including London, Paris, Florence, Tel Aviv, Buenos Aires, and Accra; and sends more students to study abroad than any other U.S. college or university.
 Through its numerous schools and colleges, NYU conducts research and provides education in the arts and sciences, law, medicine, business, dentistry, education, nursing, the cinematic and performing arts, music and studio arts, public administration, social work, and continuing and professional studies, among other areas.

 This Press Release is in the following Topics:

-Polytechnic Institute of NYU, Leonard N. Stern School of Business, College of Nursing, Graduate School of Arts and Science, College of Dentistry, Silver School of Social Work, School of Medicine, Steinhardt School of Culture, Education, and Human Development, NYUToday-feature, Courant Institute of Mathematical Sciences, School of Law, Robert F. Wagner Graduate School of Public Service
+Polytechnic School of Engineering, Leonard N. Stern School of Business, College of Nursing, Graduate School of Arts and Science, College of Dentistry, Silver School of Social Work, School of Medicine, Steinhardt School of Culture, Education, and Human Development, NYUToday-feature, Courant Institute of Mathematical Sciences, School of Law, Robert F. Wagner Graduate School of Public Service

 Type: Press Release